PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Introduction

+We introduce a training-free, weakly supervised spectral token-graph framework that injects a compact set of token-level priors into the Normalized Cut \cite{shi2000normalized} formulation built on frozen self-supervised ViT features.
+In Figure~\ref{FIG:PLACEHOLDER}, labeled tokens act as anchor nodes, steering the eigenspace toward exemplar-consistent partitions while retaining global structure.
+Leveraging DINOv3-style tokens we avoid dataset-specific affinity learning while exploiting the stability of recent encoders \cite{siméoni2025dinov3, oquab2024dinov2learningrobustvisual}.

+Our main contributions include: \begin{itemize} \item \textbf{PANC: weakly-supervised spectral token-graph segmentation.} We introduce a compact framework that injects a small set of token-level priors into a spectral token graph, enabling user-controlled target selection and yielding reproducible, dense masks with scarce annotations.

+\item \textbf{GPU-accelerated implementation.} We release a GPU-accelerated anchor-augmented partitioning pipeline with iterative eigensolvers, anchor injection, deterministic orientation, and stable mask conversion, scaling to high-resolution inputs with predictable memory and runtime trade-offs (\cref{supp:a}).

-\item We present an extensive evaluation across heterogeneous and homogeneous domains, demonstrating improved segmentation quality per unit of supervision.
-We report ablations over injected vertices, anchor coupling, affinity temperature, image resolution, and thresholding strategies, and compare to state-of-the-art baselines on unsupervised and weakly-supervised methods.
+\item \textbf{Extensive evaluation and ablations.} We evaluate across heterogeneous and homogeneous domains, demonstrating improved segmentation quality per unit of supervision.
+We provide ablations over injected prior tokens, anchor coupling, affinity temperature, image resolution, thresholding and prior error, and compare against state-of-the-art unsupervised and weakly-supervised baselines. \end{itemize}